 None of the three fined Baptists are prepared to pay the fines, arguing that they did nothing wrong in leading a meeting for worship.

-Police and court officials insisted in both cases that the Baptists' worship services needed the permission of Gomel City Executive Committee.
+Police and court officials insisted in both cases that the Baptists' meetings for worship needed the permission of Gomel City Executive Committee.
 Anna Shidlovskaya, the head of its Ideological Department, put the phone down on 14 June as soon as Forum 18 asked her why the Baptists were raided and fined and why people need the Executive Committee's permission to meet for worship

 Council of Churches Baptists noted to Forum 18 that the raids and fines were the first against them in almost a year.
 They called for the fines to be cancelled, and to be allowed to meet without obstruction, as they hold "peaceful Christian services in private homes and do not disturb public order at all".
 This was the first raid on the congregation since 13 February 2011, when police also confiscated religious materials (see F18News 30 March 2011 http://www.forum18.org/archive.php?article_id=1556).